How To Create Winning Sales Decks (+4 Sales Deck Examples)

 Identify common pain points (Customer Research)

-The first stage of preparing for a sales presentation is to research your prospect thoroughly; skipping this preparation will likely result in rejection of your ideas.
+The first stage of preparing for a sales presentation is to research your prospect thoroughly; skipping this preparation will likely result in the rejection of your ideas.
 That’s why all salespeople need to be keen researchers of their ideal customers, gathering answers and insights about elements of prospect’s challenges with typical solution selling questions such as:

 • What are their most pressing needs?